strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 The Apache Kafka project has been using [Apache ZooKeeper](https://zookeeper.apache.org/) since its inception to store metadata.
 Registered brokers, the current controller and topics' configuration are just a few of the data that ZooKeeper stores for supporting a running Kafka cluster.
-Using a dedicated and centralized system for maintaining configuration data sounded the right approach at that time and ZooKeeper has been doing its work for long.
+Using a dedicated and centralized system for maintaining cluster metadata and offload leader election was the right approach at that time, because ZooKeeper was battle tested and it has been doing its work for long.
 But taking care of an additional component alongside your Kafka cluster is not that simple.
-Also, ZooKeeper has started to be a limitation for better scaling in terms of topics' partitions.
+Furthermore, ZooKeeper has become a bottleneck that limits the amount of topics' partitions that a single broker can handle.
-For these and more other reasons, the Apache Kafka community opened the "famous" [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 and started to work on the ZooKeeper removal.
+For these and other reasons, the Kafka community opened the "famous" [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 and started to work on the ZooKeeper removal.

 <!--more-->